ramanacv/example-user-dashboard/README.md

 The `identity` Cloud Function is located in `functions/src/index.js` and is being exported via `exports.identity` object.
 When the Firebase Cloud Functions are deployed an HTTPS endpoint is created, which is accessed using the `UPortLoginFirebase` component located in `src/assimilation/containers/uport` folder.

 #### Authentication Server Snippet
-To properly authenticate a decentralized, self-sovereign identity requires authentication using the `uportCredentials.receive()` function, which is passed the `JWT` or otherwise referred to as the `access_token` when returned from the uPort Mobile Application.
+To properly authenticate a self-sovereign identity the `uportCredentials.receive()` must be called in the same function generating the browser<=>server authentication token.

 ```
 exports.identity = functions.https.onRequest((request,response)=> {